 My academic studies around this time began with a Masters dissertation trying to understand how children’s language is an important determinant of their ability to develop resilience in a frequently hostile schooling system.
 That eventually led to a Doctoral project and a subsequent move to being a PGCE tutor – and later, a CPD and HD tutor - at the University of Sheffield.

-My academic career at Sheffield and then as Professor of Inclusive Education at Queen’s Belfast, and a Research Fellow at the University of Chester has had at its centre a concern about what the term inclusion can mean when we go beyond the simple rhetoric of where pupils are educated, to its reality in the complex and difficult lives of pupils and their families; and this of course has a new and awful poignance in the light of recent UK coalition government voices.
+My academic career at Sheffield and then as Professor of Inclusive Education at Queen’s Belfast, and a Research Fellow at the University of Chester has had at its centre a concern about what the term inclusion can mean when we go beyond the simple rhetoric of where pupils are educated, to its reality in the complex and difficult lives of pupils and their families.

 Educational Research and an Agnostic Inclusion